Nesvilab/FragPipe/docs/tutorial_tmt.md

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/tmt-quant.png)

 In the PTMs section (on the 'Quant' tab), 'Mod tag' needs to be set for the modification of interest.
+Mod tags consist of the modified residue plus the modification mass to four decimal places.
 For example, the Mod tag for phosphorylation is `S(79.9663),T(79.9663),Y(79.9663)` (formerly `S[167],T[181],Y[243]`).
-To generate reports for modified sites regardless of whether they have been localized by PTM-Prophet (or if the PTM-Prophet step is not included in your analysis), set the 'Min site probability' to 0.
-See the phospho example below:
+To use PTM-Prophet localization (Min site probability > 0), the PTMs listed in Mod tag must also be set in the Validation tab.
+See the phospho example below (and the corresponding PTM-Prophet/Validation settings above):

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/tmt-quant-phospho.png)

+To generate reports for modified sites found by the MSFragger search regardless of whether they have been localized by PTM-Prophet (or if the PTM-Prophet step is not included in your analysis), set the 'Min site probability' to 0.
+To generate global reports (peptide, protein, and gene; no PTM site-specific reports), set 'Min site probability' to -1.

 <br>